-We consider that application challenges arise from applying IFRS 15 and the following two other IFRSs:
+We consider that application challenges arise from applying IFRS 15 and the following four other IFRSs:

-- IFRS 3 Business Combinations measuring contract assets and contract liabilities acquired as part of a business combination; and - IFRS 10 Consolidated financial statements accounting for sales of assets via corporate wrappers.
+- IFRS 3 Business Combinations measuring contract assets and contract liabilities acquired as part of a business combination; - IFRS 9 Financial Instruments derecognition of contract assets; - IFRS 10 Consolidated financial statements accounting for sales of assets via corporate wrappers, and - IFRS 17 Insurance Contracts assessing whether the contract transfers significant insurance risk.

-Both issues are explicitly identified in the IASB's Rfl.
+These issues are explicitly identified in the IASB's Rfl.
 We consider them to be of high priority, since these are common issues, whose accounting is currently inconsistent.